Sweet Chili Baked Chicken Wings

-How to make baked chicken wings in an Asian sweet chili sauce!
+How to make baked chicken wings in an Thai sweet chili sauce!
 Skip the oil and fryer and make these oven baked wings instead.
 Jump to the Sweet Chili Baked Chicken Wings recipe or watch our quick recipe video showing you how to make them.

 How to Bake Sweet Chili Chicken Wings

-You’ll need Asian sweet chili sauce, light soy sauce and chili garlic sauce or fresh chili paste (sambal).
-All of the ingredients can usually be found in the International aisle of the grocery store, but if you don’t see them there, try an Asian food market or online.
+You’ll need Thai sweet chili sauce, light soy sauce and chili garlic sauce or fresh chili paste (sambal).
+All of the ingredients can usually be found in the International aisle of the grocery store, but if you don’t see them there, try an international market or online.

 The recipe is really simple.
 Add 3/4 of a cup of sweet chili sauce, 2 teaspoons of soy sauce and 1 or more teaspoons of the chili sauce, depending on how spicy you like things.
 We go for 2 teaspoons, but we like it spicy enough to make our lips smack a little.